SymJAX/SymJAX/docs/user/installation.rst

 ============

-SymJAX has a couple of prerequisites that need to be installed first without hard version requirements.
-However, as SymJAX is tightly coupled with Jax, it will require a recent version of Jax.
+SymJAX has a couple of prerequisites that need to be installed first.

 CPU only installation
 ---------------------

-Installation of SymJAX and all its dependencies (including Jax) for CPU only support is done simply as follows
+Installation of SymJAX and all its dependencies (including Jax).
+For CPU only support is done simply as follows

     .. code-block:: bash

+        $ pip install --upgrade jaxlib
+        $ pip install --upgrade jax
-        $ pip install symjax
+        $ pip install --upgrade symjax

 GPU installation